 The original recipe by Belle fluctuates between using almond meal and sunflower seed meal.
 I personally love the sunflower seed flavour, but of course this recipe is open to your own interpretation.
 I have also opted to leave out the vanilla extract and substitute Loving Earths mesquite powder for a malt like flavour.

-sunflower choc chip cookies
+sunflower choc chip cookies recipe

 - 10 – 12 cookies